mittrayash/Firebase-Integrated-Restaurant-Website/README.md

 - AngularJS
 - Firebase BaaS (NoSQL DB)

+## For Testing (User Authentication)
+  The following details can be used:
+    Username: abc@abc.com
+    Password: password

 ## Here's what's going on:

 > The following images shows the login panel which is powered by Firebase BaaS Database.
 A wrong input has been provided deliberately to show